 Mr. King has more than 40 years of engineering and management experience.
 Mr. King received a BS from the University of Pittsburgh and served for over 26 years in the U.S. Navy, retiring in 1985 as Lieutenant Commander.
 His service duties included Systems Engineering, Training, and Management assignments, both at sea and in shore billets.
 Assignments included Systems Engineering and Deputy Program Manager for the Navy’s Joint Tactical Information Distribution System (JTIDS) program, with annual budgets in excess of $117 million.
 In this capacity, he was instrumental in negotiating research and development contracts with Hughes Aircraft Co., ITT Avionics, Singer Kearfott (now BAE), Rockwell Collins Corp. and four naval facilities.

 Ms. Johnson has provided strategic financial input and leadership on decision making issues for more than 20 years to the company.
 With over 30 years of management and finance experience, Ms. Johnson has been instrumental in the company’s acquisitions, mergers and strategic investments.
 She has helped to lead the company through 8(a) certification and graduation and from a small business to medium size organization.
 Prior to joining P E Systems, Ms. Johnson served as controller and senior accountant in several commercial and manufacturing industries.
-Ms. Johnson has a Bachelor of Science, Accounting, from George Mason University.
+Ms. Johnson has a Bachelor of Science, Accounting, from George Mason University and is a licensed Certified Public Accountant.
 She is a member of the Fairfax County Chamber of Commerce and Association for Corporate Growth.